About This Drug

 - Inflammation of nasal passages and throat

-Note: Each of the side effects above was reported in 20% or greater of patients treated with olaparib.
+Note: Each of the side effects above was reported in 10% or greater of patients treated with olaparib.
 Not all possible side effects are included above.
-Side effects may be dependent on whether you are taking olaparib tablet or capsule.

 Warnings and Precautions

 - This drug may raise your risk of getting a second cancer, such as myelodysplastic syndrome and leukemia.

 - Inflammation (swelling) of the lungs.
 You may have a dry cough or trouble breathing.